MarekSroka/Attributes-reading/README.md

    8) Generates XML_Attributes.xlsx file

-   9) In the Report.xlsx A pivot table is then automatically created based on the sheets in the XML_Attributes.xlsx file, where we can check the attributes report
+   9) In the Report.xlsx A pivot table is then automatically created (through M language script) based on the sheets in the XML_Attributes.xlsx file, where we can check the attributes report matrix.
+These 2 files have to be in the same folder